 - please don’t leave the box or urn behind.

-Trenching or Beaching: If you pick the correct time and beach it can be great, we would suggest a sandy beach and spot below the high tide line, if you are not sure where this is look for the line of seaweed and debris near the top of the beach, we would suggest going quite a way below this– dig a groove in a shape or symbol.
+If you pick the correct time of day and beach this is a way to scatter ashes, we would suggest a sandy beach and spot below the high tide line, if you are not sure where this is look for the line of seaweed and debris near the top of the beach – here is the tide timetable if it helps.
+We would suggest going quite a way below this– dig a groove in a shape or symbol.
 A gardening paddle hoe works well for this.

 Sprinkle the ashes into the trench, cover if you wish and wait until the tide washes the ashes it away – you can add even more solemnity to it by choosing sunrise or sunset.

-Warning don’t do it above the high tide line and try to stay away from the beach entry / exit point.
-You could get disturbed and you may end up being turned into a sand castle too!
+Warning: don’t do it above the high tide line and try to stay away from the beach entry / exit point to avoid being disturbed.

-Raking: this is the practise used in gardens of remembrance at a crematoria, by using a rake you can disperse the ashes equally – this will allow for faster integration with the soil and better consistency.
-This may be the method if scattering in your own garden.
+This is the practise used in gardens of remembrance at a crematoria, by using a rake you can disperse the ashes equally – this will allow for faster integration with the soil and better consistency.
+This may be the best method if scattering in your own garden.

 |How helpful is this page?|